Gerald McBoing-Boing

-Gerald McBoing-Boing is an animated short film about a little boy who speaks through sound effects instead of spoken words.
+Gerald McBoing-Boing is a 1950 animated short film directed by Robert Cannon.
+It is the sixth film in the Jolly Frolics series and the first film featuring the titular character, a little boy who speaks through sound effects instead of spoken words.
 Produced by United Productions of America (UPA), it was given a wide release by Columbia Pictures on November 4, 1950.
 The story was adapted by Phil Eastman and Bill Scott from a story by Dr. Seuss.
-Robert Cannon directed the short film, with John Hubley (also a producer) as the supervising director; Stephen Bosustow served as an executive producer.
-Marvin Miller was the narrator.

 Gerald McBoing-Boing won the 1950 Oscar for Best Animated Short.
-In 1994, it was voted #9 of The 50 Greatest Cartoons of all time by members of the animation field, making it the highest ranked UPA cartoon on the list.
-In 1995, it was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+In 1994, it was voted #9 of The 50 Greatest Cartoons of all time by members of the animation field, making it the highest-ranked UPA cartoon on the list.
+In 1995, it was selected for preservation in the United States National Film Registry by the Library of Congress as "culturally, historically, or aesthetically significant".

 Original recording and UPA film

-Dr. Seuss's story had originally appeared on a children's record, scored by Billy May, issued by Capitol Records, and read by radio veteran Harold Peary as "The Great Gildersleeve".
+Dr. Seuss's story had originally appeared on a children's record scored by Billy May.
+It was issued by Capitol Records in early 1950 and narrated by radio veteran Harold Peary as "The Great Gildersleeve".

+The New York Times reported a UPA’s vice president estimate that “It takes some 9,500 bits of animation and 25,000 drawings to turn out a seven-minute color subject” and that the 1950 animated film "came to be made by accident when 'Dr. Seuss,' famed for his children’s books, showed the script for a phonograph record to a U.P.A. man who immediately suggested it as a cartoon.
+It took some time to convince Seuss it could be done.
+His rhymes were edited down to seven minutes of screen time; Marvin Miller was engaged to do all of the voices; Robert Cannon was primarily responsible for the drawings, strongly reminiscent of a [Saul] Steinberg cartoon, and Bill Hurtz and Herb Klynn did the design and the color respectively."

-This film was the first successful theatrical cartoon produced by UPA after their initial experiments with a short series of cartoons featuring Columbia Pictures stalwarts the Fox and the Crow.
-It was an artistic attempt to break away from the strict realism in animation that had been developed and perfected by Walt Disney.
+This film was the first successful theatrical cartoon UPA produced after its initial experiments with a short series of cartoons featuring Columbia Pictures stalwarts the Fox and the Crow; it was UPA's tenth production for Columbia.
+The film was an attempt to break away from the strict realism in animation developed and perfected by Walt Disney.
 Cartoons did not have to obey the rules of the real world (as the short films of Tex Avery and their cartoon physics proved), and so UPA experimented with a non-realistic style that depicted caricatures rather than lifelike representations.